 Thus, business planning and decision making in the business planning firm is based on marketing.

-Marketing is helpful to the firm in selecting the proper distribution channel who can deliver the goods to the consumers at the minimum distribution cost and at reasonable prices.
+Marketing is helpful to the firm in selecting the proper distribution channel that can deliver the goods to the consumers at the minimum distribution cost and at reasonable prices.

 12. Helpful in Communication Between Firm and Society